Biomanufacturing Digital Twin Modeling and Machine Learning Ontology

 Problem Statement

-1) Large-scale production of induced pluripotent stem cells (iPSCs) is essential for cell therapies and regenerative medicines.
-Yet, iPSCs productivity and pluripotency are highly sensitive to culture conditions.
+2) However, iPSCs productivity and pluripotency are highly sensitive to culture conditions.
 Subtle changes in culture conditions can lead to stress and result in cell populations with heterogeneous differentiation potential.

 Technology Development.